jsp-hashicorp/field-workshops-consul/docs/slides/korean/multi-cloud/consul-oss/consul-2.md

 Consul Mesh Gateways
 -------------------------
 .center[![:scale 70%](images/consul-service-discovery.007.png)]
-.center[서로 다른 환경에서 모든 앱 또는 서비스 간의 보안 연결]
+.center[서로 다른 환경에서 앱 또는 서비스 간의 안전한 연결]

 ???
 This problem is addressed with the addition of mesh gateways.
 Mesh gateways allow for a single point (or points) at the edge of networks that all mesh traffic flows through.
 This allows the network teams to control the ingress/egress points at the edge of the network while still allowing the app teams the flexibility to run application components on the platform of their choosing.
 In the next lab we are going to explore the concepts of a service mesh in instruqt.